Ten Shots at Building AI

 After planning out heuristics for building this sort of router and starting to talk with new companies, we built the prototype at an AGI House hackathon on MIT campus and came in 2nd.
 We won 5k in free Lambda credits!

 The launch: The biggest moment for Max Compute Co. was the MIT 100k pitch competition.
 We'd been waitlisted from MIT Delta V, rejected by YC after 2 interviews, and denied from a number of other programs and pitch competitions as we tried to get our company off the ground.
 But from hundreds of applicants, we were lucky to pitch among 20 semifinalist companies for a chance to win 100k.
-We were more lucky to win and advance to the finals.
+We were more lucky to place int he semis and advance to the finals.
 Then in front of a huge crowd at MIT, Tim and I pitched MCC together and won the 100k prize.
 It was a hugely validating win, and an incredible intro to the Boston VC community.

 Project 5: Promptly